RavenRepo/holidayzphp/memory-bank/activeContext.md

 - Installed Filament package for admin dashboard
 - Refactored welcome page to use new component system
 - Updated AppServiceProvider to register all UI components
+- Implemented user dashboard as Blade view/controller (`/dashboard`)
+- Implemented manager dashboard as Blade view/controller (`/manager/dashboard`)
+- Registered EnsureFrontendRole middleware in Kernel.php
+- Added new entries to norepeatfiles.md for dashboard controllers and views
+- Built dashboard widgets for bookings, profile, and team stats as Blade components
+- Integrated widgets into user and manager dashboards
+- Registered new widget components in norepeatfiles.md

 ## Next Steps
 - Implement feedback components (alerts, modals, toasts)